 To overcome this limitation, we investigate an alternative approach, named Verisig, that allows us to verify properties of the closed-loop system.
-In particular, we consider CPS using sigmoidbased DNNs instead of ReLU-based ones and use the fact that the sigmoid is the solution to a quadratic differential equation.
-This allows us to transform the DNN into an equivalent hybrid system such that a DNN with L layers and N neurons per layer can be represented as a hybrid system with L + 1 modes and 2N states.
+In particular, we consider CPS using sigmoid-based DNNs instead of ReLU-based ones and use the fact that the sigmoid is the solution to a quadratic differential equation.
+This allows us to transform the DNN into an equivalent hybrid system such that a DNN with L layers and N neurons per layer can be represented as a hybrid system with L+1 modes and 2N states.
 In turn, we compose the DNN's hybrid system with the plant's and verify properties of the composed system's reachable space by using existing reachability tools such as dReach [17] and Flow [4].
-We emphasize that this paper is not only the first to verify properties about closed-loop systems with DNN controllers, but also the first to consider sigmoid-based DNN verification using hybrid systems.

-To analyze the feasibility of the proposed approach, we show that DNN reachability (i.e., checking whether the DNN's outputs lie in some set given constraints on the inputs) can be transformed into a real-arithmetic property with transcendental functions, which is decidable if Schanuel's conjecture is true [34].
+To analyze the feasibility of the proposed approach, we show that the DNN reachability problem (i.e., checking whether the DNN's outputs lie in some set given constraints on the inputs) can be transformed into a real-arithmetic property with transcendental functions, which is decidable if Schanuel's conjecture is true [34].
 We also prove that reachability is decidable for DNNs with one hidden layer, given interval constraints on the inputs.
 Finally, by casting the problem in the dReach framework, we also show that reachability is δ -decidable for general DNNs [10].

 To evaluate the applicability of Verisig, we consider two case studies, one from reinforcement learning (RL) and one where a DNN is used to approximate an MPC with safety guarantees.
-DNNs are increasingly being used in both of these domains, so it is essential to be able to verify properties of interest about the closed-loop system.
-We trained a DNN for a benchmark RL task, Mountain Car, and verified that the DNN will achieve its control task (i.e., drive an underpowered car up a hill) within the problem constraints.
-In the MPC approximation setting, we used an existing technique to approximate an MPC with a DNN [26] and verified that a DNN-controlled quadrotor will reach its goal without colliding into obstacles.
+DNNs are increasingly being used in these domains, so it is essential to be able to verify properties of interest about such systems.
+We trained a DNN on a benchmark RL problem, Mountain Car (MC), and verified that the DNN achieves its control task (i.e., drive an underpowered car up a hill) within the problem constraints.
+In the MPC approximation setting, we used an existing technique to approximate an MPC with a DNN [26] and verified that a DNN-controlled quadrotor reaches its goal without colliding into obstacles.

-Finally, we evaluate the scalability of Verisig as used with Flow by training DNNs of increasing size on the Mountain Car problem.
-For each DNN, we record the time it takes to compute the output reachable set.
-For comparison purposes, we implemented a piecewise-linear approach to approximate each sigmoid as suggested in prior work [7]; in this setting, the problem is cast as an MILP program that can be solved by an MILP optimizer such as Gurobi [24].
+Finally, we evaluate Verisig's scalability, as used with Flow, by training DNNs of increasing size on the MC problem.
+For each DNN, we record the time it takes to compute the output's reachable set.
+For comparison, we implemented a piecewise-linear approach to approximate each sigmoid as suggested in prior work [7]; in this setting, the problem is cast as an MILP that can be solved by an optimizer such as Gurobi [24].
 We observe that, at similar levels of approximation, the MILP-based approach is faster than Verisig+Flow for small DNNs and DNNs with few layers.
-However, the MILP-based approach's runtimes increase exponentially for deeper networks whereas Verisig+Flow scales linearly with the number of layers since the same computation is run in each mode (each layer).
-This is another positive feature of our technique since deeper networks are known to learn more efficiently than shallow ones [25, 32].
+However, the MILP-based approach's runtimes increase exponentially for deeper networks whereas Verisig+Flow scales linearly with the number of layers since the same computation is run for each layer.
+This is another positive feature of our technique since deeper networks are known to learn more efficiently than shallow ones [31].